MicrosoftDocs/xamarin-docs/docs/ios/user-interface/storyboards/index.md

  iOS 8 introduced [Size Classes](~/ios/user-interface/storyboards/unified-storyboards.md#size-classes) to allow an iOS storyboard file to work with all available screen sizes, enabling developers to create one UI for all iOS devices.
 By default, all new Xamarin.iOS applications will use size classes.
 To use size classes from an older project, refer to the [Introduction to Unified Storyboards](~/ios/user-interface/storyboards/unified-storyboards.md) guide.

 Any application using Size Classes will also use the new [*Adaptive Segues*](~/ios/user-interface/storyboards/unified-storyboards.md).
-When using size classes, remember that we aren't directly specifying wether we are using an iPhone or iPad.
+When using size classes, remember that we aren't directly specifying weather we are using an iPhone or iPad.
 In other words we are creating one UI that will always look the same, regardless of how much real estate it has to work with.
 Adaptive Segues work by judging the environment, and determining how best to present content.
 The Adaptive Segues are shown below:

 [![](images/adaptivesegue.png "The Adaptive Segues dropdown")](images/adaptivesegue.png#lightbox)